migramirez2/Harmony-ONE/progress/theo-perisic.md

 ---

+2024-10-03 Thu: Meeting with Across for potential bridge expansion.
+Secured Swap listing on Defillama with help from Defillama team.
+Coordination with Alaina to resolve Harmony telegram issues.

 2024-10-02 Wed: Reached out to protofire again for simpleswap integration on blockscout for easy ONE onboarding.
 Entered Defillama discord project update to list Swap under Harmony projects.
 Reviewed Philipp’s initial Harmony ecosystem high-level breakdown and gave feedback.

 2024-10-01 Tue: Sync with Philipp for onboarding and harmony ecosystem questions.